MOCA is a national leader in ovarian cancer research funding. Because of you.

 MOCA is a national leader among private, non-profit organizations.

-MOCA has awarded nearly $9 million in grants to professional researchers investigating various aspects of ovarian, fallopian and primary peritoneal cancer.
+MOCA has awarded more than $11 million in grants to professional researchers investigating various aspects of ovarian, fallopian and primary peritoneal cancer.

 Every dollar directed to research means we’re getting closer to an early detection test, better treatments and, one day, a cure for ovarian cancer.